valerievossen/hello-world/modelplot.md

 <img src = "../images/modelplotimage4.png" width="500">
 </p>

-This plot visualises the result from regression model 3, highlighting a substantial premium associated with newer buildings.
+This plot clearly demonstrates that newer buildings command a significant premium compared to older ones, indicating a positive relationship between building age and rent in these models.

 {{% summary %}}
 The `modelplot` function from the `modelsummary` package offers a useful tool for creating clear and informative coefficients plots in R. In this building block, two examples are provided.
 The first example demonstrates how to visualize a single coefficient across multiple models.
 The second example showcases how to visualize multiple coefficients within a single model.